 Can I Make Egg Rolls Ahead of Time?

-This is an easy recipe to make ahead of time because it keeps well.
+This is an easy recipe to make ahead of time because they keep well.
 So you can do the more time consuming part of making the filling and rolling the egg rolls hours before you cook them.

 Now Designs Terracotta Pinch Bowls, Set of 6Hiware 10 Pairs Reusable Chopsticks Set Include 5 Pairs Metal Stainless Steel Spiral Chopsticks and 5 Pairs Natural Bamboo Chopsticks 8.8 Inches, Easy to Hold